Catopolypus/ShitOs/README.md

     - `nasm`: A compiler for Assembly files.
     - `qemu`: An emulator for the OS.
 If you want to use something else, you can use that, but there will not be a tutorial how to set things up in e.g. VMWare or something else.
 You have to work it out by yourself then.
+- To build the OS, open a terminal, and go to the directory of the OS: `cd <path of the directory e.g. /home/user/ShitOs>`
+- Inside the directory, run the command `make` to build the OS.
+You have to specify, if you want to build it only or if you also want to run it.
+Use `make build` to only build the OS, use `make run` to build the OS and run it in qemu.
+To use this option, qemu has to be installed
+- For further tutorials, read the section "Working with the OS"

 ### Resources and helping websites
 - https://github.com/cfenollosa/os-tutorial